FriendsOfCake/vagrant-chef/README.markdown

 Note, we recommend using the [FriendsOfCake/app-template](https://github.com/FriendsOfCake/app-template) for new applications.

+## Configuration

+Even though the default server settings should suffice in most situations vagrant-chef offers a method to override some of them.
+Simply create an `vagrant.yml` configuration file and use one of the following options:

+- `app: name`: changes the servername used to connect to your app (e.g. api.domain.local)
+- `vm: ip_address`: changes the ip-address used to connect to your server

 ## Starting/Stopping Work

 You normally wont want to have the instance running full time.
 To pause it, simply perform the following in the command line: